aravindnc/mongoose-aggregate-paginate-v2/README.md

 * `nextPage` {Number} - Next page number if available or NULL
 * `pagingCounter` {Number} - The starting sl. number of first document.

-Please note that the above properties can be renamed by setting customLabel attribute.
+Please note that the above properties can be renamed by setting customLabels attribute.

 ### Sample Usage